 The beautiful thing about freshwater fishing is that it is all around you.
 For example, the state of Nebraska is triple land locked.
 There are at least three states that buffer Nebraska from any saltwater.
 It would make sense, then, that those who live in Nebraska are not likely to do much saltwater fishing on a regular basis.

 The spinning reel is a great upgrade from the spincast reel before moving to a baitcasting reel.
 The advantages of a spinning reel over a spincast reel are considerable – from improved drag to line capacity – the spinning reel is just a better choice.

-Of course, there is the sheer number of sizes and varieties of spinning reels available.
+Of course, there is the sheer number of sizes and varieties of freshwater spinning reels available.
 You can elect one for ultralight trout in tiny streams to giant pelagic fish and everything in between – often in the same line of manufacturer and reel type as well.

 This article is going to touch on the ones that Angler’s Gear have found to be exceptionally popular within freshwater fishing circles.
 There will be some overlap from other reels we have covered.
 Why?
 We find those reels to be the best of the best.

 Speaking of the best of the best, there is one topic we do feel compelled to discuss before getting much further – the price.